The BAck SToRY

 LJ: Is there anything that you were particularly proud of?

 RC: We had a “Musical Preview Event” for an early version of the manuscript and soundtrack.
 There were about 100 folks at the event.
-You couldn’t imagine how awesome is was to hear all of these people singing together during the finale – it was electric!
+You couldn’t imagine how awesome it was to hear all of the audience singing together during the finale – it was electric!

-RC: Next up: more work, a workshop, and then bringing it to the stage.
+RC: Next up: recording the soundtrack with professional singers, embedding their feedback, and then bringing it to the stage.
 Eventually, and hopefully, a Tony.